microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

 * In Vstest.console:
 We have to collect Total Discovery Time taken, Total Tests Run in case of parallel scenarios.

+**Collection in Test Platform will only happen if TestPlatform receives consent from the consumers.**

+It may happen that TestHost is on a newer version whereas vstest.console is on older version.
+So,TestHost process should not collect Metrics if there is no consent given to test host by vstest.console process.
+So, for sending consent from Vstest.console process to Test Host, Command line argument i.e. boolean "TelemetryOptedIn" is sent to TestHost Process from Vstest.console process.

 #### Aggregating data points in Test Host process
 We will create a Dictonary which will contain dictionary as <string,object> key pair and we will collect all the data points in this dictionary.
     /// <summary>
     /// This Interface Provides API's to Collect Metrics.
     /// </summary>